joewillsher/Vist/README.md

 ![](https://travis-ci.org/joewillsher/Vist.svg?branch=master)

 ##About
 A functional, statically typed programming language using LLVM, inspired by Swift, Haskell, and Rust.
-Vist has a friendly & low weight syntax, and modern type system with a focus on generics and concepts.
+Vist has a friendly & low weight syntax, and modern type system with a focus on concepts, and plans for generics.

 ##Installing